The Characteristics of Heika

-Heika (also called rikka, shoka, or seika) is a basic style of ikebana arrangement that uses a tall vase and highlights vertical lines.
+Heika (which includes rikka, shoka, and seika, among others) is a basic style of ikebana arrangement that uses a tall vase and highlights vertical lines.
 The biggest feature is the emphasis on bringing out the flowers' natural charms and arranging them in a tasteful and elegant manner.

 Vases with a narrow opening or tall, jar-shaped containers are used, with the stems being bundled tightly together at the mouth.
 Crosspieces are used to fasten the stems to the vase.

 Each school defines its own fundamental forms, and specifies guidelines for the key lengths and angles of branches to be used for each form.
 Here, we will introduce one example of a heika arrangement using the keisha (slanted) form used at the Ohara School.